newrelic/nr1-victory-visualizations/catalog/documentation.md

  SELECT [percentage(aggregate(attribute), WHERE...) or numeric_attribute1/numeric_attribute2 or numeric attribute] FROM [event]
  ```

- The query requires a percentage or fractional value of two attributes.
-For example, `SELECT filter(count(*), WHERE duration < 1)/filter(count(*), WHERE duration < 2) FROM PageView` gives the number of `PageView` events that less than 1 second over the number of events less than 2 seconds.
+You must supply a percentage or fractional value of two attributes.
+For example, `SELECT filter(count(*), WHERE duration < 1)/filter(count(*), WHERE duration < 2) FROM PageView` gives the number of `PageView` events that last less than one second over the number of events that last less than two seconds.

 | NRQL feature   | Usage      | Required |
 | -------------- | ----------- | ----------- |